Don’t buy a whitening kit without reading this

-The best way to remove stains is to have a scale and polish at the dentist, which costs about £20 on the NHS.
+The best way to remove stains is to have a dental scaling and polishing at the dentist, which costs about £20 on the NHS.

 Once the scale and polish has been completed, you will be able to see the natural colour of your teeth — they will be free of surface stains.

 If at this point your teeth are more yellow than you would like, you will know that you have done all you can in terms of stain removal.
 To make them whiter, you will need professional bleaching — there is no more that a stain removal product can do for you.